 Beth Coggeshall (PhD, Stanford University) specializes in the literature and culture of medieval Italy, with a particular focus on Dante.
 Her research centers on the intersections of literature, ethics, and cultural identity; medievalism and popular culture; and the transmedia reception of Dante’s works.
 She is currently completing a book manuscript on the disputes over the role of friendship in medieval Italian literature.
 She is also the co-editor (with Arielle Saiber, Bowdoin College) of the website Dante Today: Citings and Sightings of Dante’s Works in Contemporary Culture, a curated, crowd-sourced digital archive that showcases Dante’s sustained presence in contemporary culture.
 She was honored to receive a University Teaching Award for undergraduate teaching in 2018-2019, and she is currently part of the inaugural class of faculty fellows of FSU’s Demos Institute for Humanities Data, 2019-2020.

 13th and 14th Century Italian Literature, History, and Culture

 Survey of Italian Literature, from the Origins to the 18th Century (in Italian)

 Advanced Grammar and Composition (in Italian)

-- “Dante’s Aftermath in Popular Culture.”
-In Approaches to Teaching Dante’s Divine Comedy, Revised edition.
+- “Dante’s Afterlife in Popular Culture.”
+In Approaches to Teaching Dante’s Divine Comedy, 2nd edition.
 Eds.
 Christopher Kleinhenz and Kristina Olson.
-MLA Approaches to Teaching World Literature Series (forthcoming 2017).
+MLA Approaches to Teaching World Literature Series.
+Forthcoming 2020.

 - “Dante, Islam, and Edward Said.”
 Telos 139 (Summer 2007): 133-151.